Federal Direct PLUS (Parent) Loan

-Step 1: Student must have completed FAFSA, submitted requested documents and have a Financial Aid award.
+Step 1: Student must have completed a FAFSA, must have submitted the requested documents on their MySJSU to-do list, and have a Financial Aid award.

 Step 2: Submit Direct PLUS (Parent) loan application to the Financial Aid and Scholarship Office (FASO).
-Applications can be downloaded by clicking the FORMS link on the FASO home page.
+The application can be downloaded here: 2014-15 Parent PLUS loan application.

 Step 3: Once the Direct PLUS Loan application is received, information is forwarded electronically to the Direct Loan Processor for a credit check approval.
 FASO will receive an electronic notice of approval or denial from the U.S. Dept. of Education.